lbreede/www/content/posts/what-disco-elysium-taught-me-about-dialogue-trees.md

             print(f'Content:\n"{content}"')
 ```

-We split the block by newlines and store the first item as the *identifier* and the second as content.
-We start with this approach since it is shared across all different types of dialogue blocks; everything below is specific to the passthrough kind.
-In the end, we have three important strings: the block identifier, the target identifier, and the content of the block.
+We split the block by newlines and store the first item as the `identifier` and the second as `content`.
+We start with this approach since it is shared across all types of dialogue blocks; everything below is specific to the passthrough kind.
+Ultimately, we have three essential strings: the block identifier, the target identifier, and the block's content.

 ```bash
 $ python main.py